 More than 5 centuries of legal experience at your disposal.

 A member of the KNR team is always available to you.

 We handle the cost, so you pay nothing.

 KNR Practice Areas

 Kisling, Nestico & Redick has been helping injury victims in Dayton, Ohio for over 15 years.
-Our personal injury lawyers proudly assist people to get back to the life they had before another’s carelessness caused them harm.
+Our local personal injury lawyers proudly assist people to get back to the life they had before another’s carelessness caused them harm.

 Recover from the Harm Done